“Truth can’t be conquered.”

 A new chance started emerging when a Hawaiian Kahuna and some of his students had arrived on Hopi looking to make connection with the Traditional Hopi.
 Charles Lawrence participated in the meeting, after which Massau (Creator) appeared to him.
 This started a process of many years, during which some of the Hopi Elders died.
 Finally Charles was possessed to call UN – a phone call from nearest phone (125 miles away) created the contact and Hopi among other First nation members were allowed inside UN to share their essential wisdom over human nation in December 1993 (Cry of the Earth).
 This was Carolyn’s last visit to New York.

 Carolyn was always ready to assist the community any way she could.
 She was a spunky traditionalist who wanted to maintain the Hopi lifestyle and defended their right to decide things in their traditional land.
-Among other things, Carolyn wanted to save the Hotevilla village from the pipeline and once jumped into the trench in front of the bulldozer.
-The tribal police pulled him out of the pipe trench and later the tribal council decided not to take her to prison because of this.
 In her own community Carolyn was highly valued, but some distrusted her because she went so far.

 Grandmother Carolyn worked all over the world to promote world peace and spiritual growth.
 In her words: “A small group of people who overcome themselves will unite the prophesies and bring back unity for all people.”
 This is part of the Hopi prophecy, being passed on some 800 years.
 In modern times, the Hopi many times tried to get this prophecy to be heard by world leaders.